obi-a/leanback/README.md

-= Leanback
+###Leanback

 Simple Ruby Interface to CouchDB.

---This project is still under development.
+This project is still under development.
 Not complete by any means.
 I made this Gem to use in my projects.
 I will expose more CouchDB features soon.

-==Goals
+##Goals
 * To create a simple Ruby Interface to CouchDB
 * Expose the features of CouchDB to the Ruby Lang.,
 * Use a minimalist Ruby DSL to access CouchDB
 * provide a very easy way to persist and retrieve data

-==Install
+##Install

  gem install leanback

-==Usage
+##Usage

 * [Leanback](http://www.whisperservers.com/leanback/leanback/)